lynnfaraday/aresmush.com/_root/index.md

 From a player's perspective, AresMUSH is a sibling of PennMUSH and TinyMUX.
 Many players have mistaken it for a custom version of Penn rather than a completely new server!
 From an admin's perspective, it is something completely different.

-> **Status:**  AresMUSH is still in development and not yet ready for general consumption.
+> <i class="fa fa-exclamation-triangle fa-2x" aria-hidden="true"></i> AresMUSH is still in development and not yet ready for general consumption.
 The code is very much still a development sandbox and what's there now may not be compatible with what I do tomorrow.
-You can see Ares in action at [BSG: Unification](http://bsgu.aresmush.com) and follow updates on the [blog](http://aresmush.wordspress.com) or [forum](http://forum.aresmush.com).
+I know a couple games have chosen to proceed at risk of the code changing out from under them, but I don't really recommend it.
+You can see Ares in action at [BSG: Unification](http://bsgu.aresmush.com) and follow updates on the [blog](http://aresmush.wordspress.com) or [forum](http://forum.aresmush.com)

 Here are a few things to get you started: